AndreiRegiani/hello-pear-electron/README.md

    The output should include `/package.json` and the staged files under `/by-arch/...`.

-The CI workflow only creates the multisig request.
-It does not run `multisig commit`.
+Note: CI workflow only creates the multisig request, it does not run the final `multisig commit` which is done manually by a signer.

 ## Scripts <a name="scripts"></a>